sitamgithub-MSIT/streamlit-app-builder/README.md

 ## Deployment

 The application is deployed on Google Cloud Run.
 Follow the Google Cloud Generative AI sample app [here](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gemini/sample-apps/gemini-streamlit-cloudrun) to deploy the application on Google Cloud Run.
-You can also refer to the dedicated blog post [here](https://medium.com/google-cloud/how-to-create-an-ai-powered-website-analysis-chatbot-37d1ea8c4684) for more details.
+You can also refer to the dedicated lab [here](https://www.cloudskillsboost.google/focuses/85991?parent=catalog) for more details.

 ## Model Tracing